-Defending champion Berrettini into Queen's final
+Berrettini to face Krajinovic in Queen's final

-Queen's: Matteo Berrettini beats Botic van de Zandschulp to reach final
+Queen's: Matteo Berrettini to face Filip Krajinovic in final

 Last updated on .From the section Tennis

+Italy's Berrettini beat Dutchman Botic van de Zandschulp 6-4 6-3 after a morning disrupted by rain.

+Serbia's Krajinovic, who had never won an ATP main draw match on grass before this week, then beat 2018 champion Marin Cilic of Croatia 6-3 6-3.

-The bad weather meant no play was possible at the Birmingham Classic, with the two women's semi-finals set to be played on Sunday.
+The rain further disrupted the Birmingham Classic, with both women's semi-finals postponed to Sunday.

-Simona Halep will play Beatriz Haddad Maia before Sorana Cirstea takes on Zhang Shuai.
+Simona Halep will play Beatriz Haddad Maia before Sorana Cirstea takes on Zhang Shuai, with both matches available on the BBC Red Button and BBC Sport website and app.

+The Queen's final will take place on Sunday and will be broadcast on BBC One from 13:00 BST.

 - Osaka withdraws from Wimbledon